Last updated: 6 days ago

 When you write in multiple languages, like with Chinese characters, it will automatically be detected when using scribble or copy and paste functions.

 Previous versions of iOS and iPadOS would have many UI elements take over the entire screen.
-Now, incoming calls, Siri, and search will take up only small portions of the screen.
+Now, incoming calls, Siri, and search take up only small portions of the screen.

 Siri is completely redesigned to take up a small corner of the screen and appears as a colorful circle.
 Text appears above the circle when Siri makes a response.